fjstinar/general_notes/AI Positionality Survey/AI Positionality Survey.md

 - [x] Spearman correlation matrix
 	- [x] Individual questions
 	- [x] Factors
-- [ ] Wilcoxon test to see the difference (Confidence interval to see how big the effect could be)
+- [x] Wilcoxon test to see the difference (Confidence interval to see how big the effect could be)
 - [ ] Comparison of before and after of the select what data should be allowed questions
 - [ ] Chronback's alpha of the ethics questionnaire
+- [x] Measure that keeps track of if students changed their answer with in-group vs out-group (RQ2/3)
+	- [ ] Which direction did that flip happen
+	- [ ] chi squared test
+- [ ] Measure that keeps track of if students changed the amount of data that is allowed (RQ3)
+- [ ] Pearson's

 ### Results below: